-I do get upset with Katie sometimes.
+I do get upset with Stella sometimes.
 (I mean, we’re sisters.)
 And sometimes my thoughts have frustrations about her.
 But I would never broadcast my biggest frustrations about my sister to a room full of strangers.

-Katie is a person.
+Stella is a person.
 Most people adore her (as they should), but some might judge her unfairly because of her disability.
 And I would never, ever do anything to contribute to people disliking or making fun of her.
 I would never ask for sympathy at her expense.

 She’s an awesome sister and any sacrifice I choose to make for her will be worth it a thousand times.
 I would never want her to doubt that she is worth it.

 But a lot of autistic people doubt whether they are worth it.
 Because it’s very popular to tell stories about how difficult and weird we are.
 How we make life worse for our parents and siblings.
 How it would be easier if we had never been born, or if we had died instead of been diagnosed.

 I think of the scene when Matilda sits on the floor and cries, terrified of being a burden to the people she loves most.
 A common fear for autistics.

 If she heard the way her sister talked at the club, it would rip her heart into tiny pieces.
 She would be shattered.
 Devastated.
 Because after she tried so hard all day, her worst fear would be confirmed in front of all those laughing people.